 You may provide personal information to us when you register to use our Website, begin or complete an Assessment, subscribe to our information services, place an order on our Website, post in discussion boards, enter a competition, promotion or survey, or otherwise interact or communicate with us via our Website and/or in connection with our Services.
 The actual personal information we collect and process about you will vary depending upon the circumstances.
 In general, we may collect personal information directly from you, automatically related to your use of our Website and other Services and from third parties, as described below.

 The personal information we collect through our Website may include your name, occupation, company for which you work, business address, home address, email address and phone number, financial and credit card information, and biographical information.
 If you contact us, we may also keep a record of that correspondence.

 - technical information, including your login information, browser type and version, time-zone setting, browser plug-in types and versions, operating system and platform;

-- traffic data, location data, weblogs and other communication data, required for our own billing and administration purposes;
+- traffic data, location data, weblogs and other communication data and data required for our own billing and administration purposes;

-- usage data, such as the source address that the page request is coming from, including your Internet protocol (IP), domain name, date and time of the page request, the referring website (if any) and other parameters in the URL (e.g. search criteria); and
+- usage data, such as the source address that the page request is coming from, including your Internet protocol address (IP address), domain name, date and time of the page request, the referring website (if any) and other parameters in the URL (e.g. search criteria); and

-Clients may provide personal information about Participants that have been nominated to undertake an Assessment.
+From Clients.
+Clients may provide personal information about Participants.
 This information may include the Participant’s name, email address and other contact details.
 Participants may also provide this information directly to us.

-Participants may take part in Assessments through our Website, Oasys or in a paper-and-pencil format, and they may provide personal information to us via surveys or other collection methods.
+From Participants.
+Participants may take part in Assessments through our Website, Assessment Platforms or in a paper-and-pencil format, and they may provide personal information to us via surveys or other collection methods.

-When Participating in an Assessment or using Oasys, we will ask the Participant to provide responses that may constitute personal information.
-We categorise such personal information as follows:
+When Participating in an Assessment or otherwise using our Services, we will ask the Participant to provide information and responses, such as the following personal information:

-- “Assessment Data“ which means your responses in Assessments; this may include, or may allow us to deduce, information such as:
+- “Assessment Data“ which means your responses to Assessments; this may include or allow us to infer information such as: